Michigan energy regulator considers penalties for mass power outages

 Public asked to weigh in on proposals to punish Michigan utilities for poor performance

-When Michigan has power outages, they’re more widespread and they last longer than the power outages in other states.
+When Michigan has power outages, they are more widespread and last longer than the power outages in other states.
 To combat this, the Michigan Public Service Commission on Wednesday announced the start of a process that could punish energy companies for poor performance.
 And it’s asking for the public’s help shaping that process.

 “The commission remains concerned that Michigan’s utilities continue to perform in the 4th quartile on key reliability metrics, particularly outage duration,” the commission wrote when announcing the proposal.
 “Furthermore, certain customers experience worse service reliability than system-wide measures would indicate.”